kayvonf/klabel/README.md

 ### Get started

-1. Open `kalbel/vid2player/index.html` , read the new instructions at the bottom and take a look at the example, you are ready to go
+1. Open `kalbel/vid2player/index.html` in chrome, read the instructions on the page and take a look at the example annotations, you can also watch this video to get started.
+Then you are ready to go.

-2. After done labeling, just click `Persist Annotations` and save the json file
+2. After you finish labeling, just click `Persist Annotations` and save the json file